Umbria

 Distances from Rome: Todi 120 Km, Perugia 160 Km, Orvieto 100 Km

 Airports/Trains: Perugia: “S.Francesco d'Assisi” airport.
 Rome: “Leonardo da Vinci” airport in Fiumincino.
 Florence: “Peretola” airport.
 There are good rail links from Rome and Florence to Umbria.
-There is a local rail link that connects Terni (southern Umbria) to Perugia (northern Umbria), Temporarily replaced by buses
+Additionally, a local rail link connects Terni (in southern Umbria) to Perugia (in northern Umbria), although it is temporarily replaced by buses.

 Festivals: 1st Sunday in May, Gubbio, 'Corsa dei Ceri' - 3 teams race on wooden stretchers through the town carrying three 20feet high 'ceri', representing 3 patron saints.
 June, Spoleto - 2 months of theatre, concerts and entertainment.
 July, Perugia - Umbria Jazz Festival.
 3rd and 4th weekend of October, Perugia, 'Eurochocolate'.
 End of December, Orvieto, Umbria Jazz Festival.
 Foligno: The Tournament of the Quintana.
 Bevagna: the Market of Medieval Booths